 Children are encouraged to borrow resources from the Library to take home.
 It is well stocked with both fiction and non-fiction books, DVDs, share sacks, story sacks, dress up bags, audio CDs and games.

-During break times, children can issue and return resources, play games, listen to stories on the cordless headphones, use the ipads, use the puppet theatre or find a quiet area to enjoy a book or newspaper.
+During break times, children can issue and return resources, play games, listen to stories on the cordless headphones or find a quiet area to enjoy a book or newspaper.
 In fine weather, the Reading Garden is an amazing area to enjoy some fresh air and a good book.

 Bertie, our 'PAT' dog visits weekly to listen to children read.
 We are most grateful to his owner Annie for bringing him.
 The children adore him.

-Visits to Stockwood Library and the Bath Children's Literature Event are also enjoyed.
+Visits to Stockwood Library are also enjoyed.
 After school events prove to be extremely popular and give children the opportunity to return to school for literary based sessions, with lots of fun thrown in.

-Over the years we have been delighted to welcome some inspirational authors, including Michael Morpurgo, Nick Sharratt, Linda Chapman, Jeremy Strong and Jeanne Willis.
+Over the years we have been delighted to welcome some inspirational authors, including Michael Morpurgo, Nick Sharratt, Linda Chapman, Jeremy Strong, Jeanne Willis and Huw Powell.

 Space and Sci-fi Library Event